-Some of the outcomes and deliverables expected from the objectives outlined above include: Objective 1.
+Some of the outcomes and deliverables expected from the objectives outlined above include:

+Objective 1.

-NAMI will implement best practice educational and outreach programs statewide, targeting specific regions and communities in collaboration with the LME/MCOs and community consumer/family, partners and provider agency needs identified; reports will reflect all activities and outcomes.
+NAMI will implement best practice educational and outreach programs statewide, targeting specific regions and communities, consumer/family partners, NAMI Affiliates and providers of service to the SED/SMI population.
+Reports will reflect all activities and outcomes.